Blast-hit tankers to be assessed off UAE coast

 The crew of the Front Altair, who had been picked up by Iranian boats, departed Iran from Bandar Abbas airport to Dubai International Airport on Saturday, the ship’s operator Frontline said.

 A specialist team will inspect the Front Altair before deciding on how to unload its naphtha cargo.
-Frontline said on Sunday there had been no reported marine pollution.

 The ship is now being towed towards the offshore part of Fujairah emirate, the company said.

-It was not clear who would take part in assessing damage to the tankers.
+It was not clear who would take part in assessing the tankers.
 After the May 12 attacks, in which a Norwegian-registered tanker was also hit, the UAE launched an investigation in cooperation with the United States, Saudi Arabia, Norway and France, which has a naval base in Abu Dhabi.

 The UAE has said the probe shows that a state actor was behind last month’s operation, without naming a country, and that naval mines were most likely used.

-The United States and Saudi Arabia have directly blamed Iran for both last week’s and last month’s ship attacks.
-The kingdom’s de facto ruler, Crown Prince Mohammed bin Salman, on Saturday called on the international community to take a “decisive stand” but said Riyadh does not want a war.
+The United States and Saudi Arabia have directly blamed Iran for the attacks on the six vessels.
+Saudi Crown Prince Mohammed bin Salman on Saturday urged the international community to take a “decisive stand” but said Riyadh does not want a war.

 The attacks have raised fears of broader confrontation in the region where the United States has boosted its military presence over perceived Iranian threats.